Looking for actionable information about how to write effective product descriptions?

 6. Use Language That Sells: Power Words Not Keywords

 While keyword stuffing used to work well on Google back in 2011, (thankfully) those days are over.
 Google has gotten a lot better at understanding what users actually want (search intent) and catching out people who are trying to game the system.

 Here’s what you should focus on instead.

 Nope, it’s not time to go and shave.
 This is a screenshot of one of the examples that we’re going to be taking a look at later.
 They use power words to evoke emotions and develop a connection between their potential customers and their product.

 This is the time to let your product shine, don’t just paint the picture by telling a descriptive story, use powerful, convincing and specific words so your customers will understand exactly how good your product is.

 7. Use Great Product Images

 I’m not going to lie, this isn’t easy to do for physical products especially if you’re on a budget.
 The good news is that if you’re selling digital products and courses, producing aesthetic and appealing images isn’t actually that difficult.
-There are so many pieces of photo editing software to choose from and the key is keeping designs simple.
+There’s a lot of photo editing software available and the key really is keeping designs simple.